Stevenn9981/tic_tac_toe/README.md

 Please make sure the above dependencies are installed before running codes.

-For convenience, you can also run the codes in Google Colab.
+Besides, for your convenience, we also provide a Jupyter Notebook version so that you can also run the codes in Google Colab.

 Part1: [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg "Open in Colab")](https://colab.research.google.com/github/Stevenn9981/tic_tac_toe/blob/master/tic_tac_toe_part1.ipynb)